 The Tidewe 700 yards hunting rangefinder is the newly modernized hunting optic device.
 It has 700 yards on reflective targets and 550 yards non reflective.
 At a glance, this rangefinder looks like a high-end expensive one.

 This is because of the realistic Realtree look and the modern design.
 In our field of expertise, we tested it at night and came to the conclusion that even in low night the Tidewe 700 yards rangefinder does as good as it does during the day.
 Additionally, it has a battery life of up to 2000 measurements.
-Do you know there are best rangefinder for surveying as well!

 The best part is it has a scanning mode, so you can measure multiple distances all at the same time.
 In a nutshell, there is nothing the Tidewe 700 yards doesn’t offer.
 It is simple to use, gives accurate measurements, and most importantly, it works pretty well in low light.